paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-961-civil-reserve-air-fleet.md

 (2) A contract entered into pursuant to paragraph (1) may include such specifications for work and equipment as the Secretary considers necessary to meet the needs of the United States.

 **(e) Exclusivity of Commitment to Civil Reserve Air Fleet.—** Notwithstanding section 101 of the Defense Production Act of 1950 ([50 U.S.C.
-4511](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4511&num=0&edition=prelim)), each aircraft covered by a contract entered into under this section shall be committed exclusively to the Civil Reserve Air Fleet for use by the Department of Defense as needed during any activation of the Civil Reserve Air Fleet unless the aircraft is released from that use by the Secretary of Defense.
+4511](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4511&num=0&edition=prelim)), each aircraft covered by a contract entered into under this section shall be committed exclusively to the Civil Reserve Air Fleet for use by the Department of Defense as needed during any activation of the Civil Reserve Air Fleet unless the aircraft is released from that use by the Secretary.

 ### Statutory Notes

+#### References in Text
+Chapter 137 of this title, referred to in subsec. (a), was repealed by Pub.
+L. 116–283, div.
+A, title XVIII, § 1881(a), Jan.
+1, 2021, 134 Stat.
+4293, effective Jan.
+1, 2022, in conjunction with the transfer and reorganization of acquisition provisions in this title by Pub.
+L. 116–283, div.
+A, title XVIII, Jan.
+1, 2022, 134 Stat.
+4149.

 #### Codification
-The text of subsecs. (a) and (b) of [section 9513 of this title](./chapter-961-civil-reserve-air-fleet.md#section-9513), which were redesignated as subsecs. (b) and (e) of this section by Pub.
+The text of subsecs. (a) and (b) of prior [section 9513 of this title](./chapter-961-civil-reserve-air-fleet.md#section-9513), which were redesignated as subsecs. (b) and (e) of this section by Pub.
 L. 103–355, § 3032(4), (5), was based on Pub.
 L. 97–86, title IX, § 915(2), Dec.
 1, 1981, 95 Stat.
 1128; amended Pub.
 L. 101–189, div.
 A, title XVI, § 1636(c)(1), Nov.
 29, 1989, 103 Stat.
 1610.

+#### Prior Provisions
+A prior section 9513, added Pub.
+L. 103–355, title III, § 3033(a), Oct.
+13, 1994, 108 Stat.
+3335, related to use of military installations by Civil Reserve Air Fleet contractors, prior to repeal by Pub.
+L. 113–291, div.
+A, title X, § 1045(a), Dec.
+19, 2014, 128 Stat.
+3494.

+Another prior section 9513, added Pub.
+L. 97–86, title IX, § 915(2), Dec.
+1, 1981, 95 Stat.
+1128; amended Pub.
+L. 101–189, div.
+A, title XVI, § 1636(c)(1), Nov.
+29, 1989, 103 Stat.
+1610, directed that each contract under [section 9512 of this title](./chapter-961-civil-reserve-air-fleet.md#section-9512) be committed to Civil Reserve Air Fleet, prior to amendment by Pub.
+L. 103–355, § 3032(4), (5), (9), which struck out section catchline and redesignated subsecs. (a) and (b) as subsecs. (b) and (e) of section 9512, respectively.

 #### Amendments
+2021—Pub.
+L. 117–81 renumbered [section 9512 of this title](./chapter-961-civil-reserve-air-fleet.md#section-9512) as this section and substituted “Secretary” for “Secretary of Defense” in subsec. (e).

 2016—Subsec. (e).
 Pub.
 L. 114–328 substituted “([50 U.S.C.
 4511](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4511&num=0&edition=prelim))” for “(50 U.S.C.
 App.
 2071)”.

 1996—Subsecs. (b)(2), (e).
 Pub.
 L. 104–106 struck out “full” before “Civil Reserve Air Fleet”.